 The Expected Duration field of the advertised TTLM shall indicate the same duration as the ExpectedDuration parameter of the MLME-BSS-LINK-DISABLE.request primitive.

-Additionally, if there are associated non-MLD non-AP STAs that support BSS transition capability, the affiliated AP, that is operating on the link advertised as to become disabled, shall perform the following, in order to indicate the imminent termination of the BSS of these non-AP STAs:
+Additionally, if there are associated non-MLD non-AP STAs that support BSS transition capability, the affiliated AP (#22327) that is operating on the link advertised as to become disabled, shall perform the following, in order to indicate the imminent (#22061) Disassociation of these non-AP STAs:

 The affiliated AP shall follow the procedure in 11.21.7.3 (BSS transition management request) with the BSS Transition Management Request frame fields set as follows:

-The Disassociation Imminent and Link Removal Imminent fields of the Request Mode field are set to 1, the BSS Termination Included field is set to 0, the Preferred Candidate List Included field is set according to 9.6.13.9 (BSS Transition Management Request frame format) if the BSS Transition Candidate List Entries field is included, and other fields of the Request Mode field are set to 0.
+The Disassociation Imminent (#22060) field of the Request Mode field are set to 1, the BSS Termination Included field is set to 0, the Preferred Candidate List Included field is set according to 9.6.13.9 (BSS Transition Management Request frame format) if the BSS Transition Candidate List Entries field is included, and other fields of the Request Mode field are set to 0.

 The Disassociation Timer field is set to the number of TBTTs of the affiliated AP before it transmits Disassociation frame(s) to the non-MLD non-AP STA(s) receiving the BSS Transition Management Request frame.
 The Disassociation Timer field value shall point to a TBTT at or later than the time pointed to by the value of the Mapping Switch Time field for the advertised TTLM.

-The BSS Termination Duration field shall be present and shall contain a BSS Termination Duration subelement (see 9.4.2.35 (Neighbor Report element)), with the BSS Termination TSF field set to the same time pointed by the Mapping Switch Time field value of the advertised TTLM element and the Duration field of the subelement set to the approximate value indicated by the Expected Duration field of the advertised TTLM element.
+(#22059)

 The BSS Transition Candidate List Entries field, which contains one or more Neighbor Report elements, may be included to provide a BSS transition candidate list.